Emission intensity of agriculture in Europe

 Decoupling represents a strategic approach for moving forward a global Green Economy –one that results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities.
 The gross nutrient balance for nutrients provides an indication of potential water pollution and identifies those agricultural areas and systems with very high nitrogen loadings.
 As the indicator integrates the most important agricultural parameters with regard to potential nitrogen surplus it is currently the best available measure for nutrient leaching risk.
 Economic growth is defined as the added (monetary) value of all final goods and services produced within a country (or economic sector) in a given period of time, usually a calendar year.

-Furthermore the indicator illustrates emission intensity of agriculture sector expressed as amount of nutrient balance in agriculture per unit of production of agriculture sector (expressed as one million Euro gross value added).
+Furthermore, the indicator illustrates emission intensity of the agriculture sector expressed as the amount of nutrient balance in agriculture per unit of production of the agriculture sector (expressed as one million Euro of gross value added).
+The indicator illustrates both emission intensity based on total GVA (which includes subsidies) and emission intensity based on GVA, excluding subsidies.

-Changes in nutrient emissions from agriculture (nutrient balance) between 2000-2008 (separately for nitrogen and phosphorus) are expressed in %, where the values recorded in 2000 represent 100%.
-Changes in GVA generated by agriculture sector between 2000-2008 are expressed in %, where the values recorded in 2000 represent 100%.
+Changes in nutrient emissions from agriculture (nutrient balance) between 2000-2011 (separately for nitrogen and phosphorus) are expressed in %, where the values recorded in 2000 represent 100%.
+Changes in GVA generated by the agriculture sector between 2000-2011 are expressed in %, where the values recorded in 2000 represent 100%.

 Emission intensity is expressed in tonnes of pollutant per one million EURO of GVA.